awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-listing-requirements-and-best-practices.md

 Use the AWS SDK for Python \(Boto\)\.
 A well\-developed sample notebook makes it easier for buyers to try and use your listing\.

 For model package products, your sample notebook demonstrates the preparation of input data, creation of an endpoint for real\-time inference, and performance of batch\-transform jobs\.
 For more information, see [Model Package listing and Sample notebook](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/aws_marketplace/curating_aws_marketplace_listing_and_sample_notebook/ModelPackage) on GitHub\.
 For sample notebooks, see [generic\_sample\_notebook](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/aws_marketplace/using_model_packages/generic_sample_notebook) and [auto\_insurance](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/aws_marketplace/using_model_packages/auto_insurance)\.
-The latter sample notebook works in all Regions, without entering any parameters and without a buyer needing to locate sample data\.
+The latter sample notebook works in all AWS Regions, without entering any parameters and without a buyer needing to locate sample data\.

 **Note**
 An underdeveloped sample Jupyter notebook that does not show multiple possible inputs and data preprocessing steps might make it difficult for the buyer to fully understand your product's value proposition\.